senzry/sen/README.md

 1. Sen must provide data structures that are easily accessible from major programming languages.
 1. Sen must support row-by-row reading.
 1. Sen must support adding data to the end of a line.
+1. Sen must be able to minify under a simple rule.

 ## ◆Future Targets
 1. Interface Description